blogfoster/hapi-sequelize-models/README.md

 [![travis-develop][004]][005]
 [![npm-dependencies][006]][007]

 This is a Hapi plugin to load your sequelize models.
-Your models should be defined so that [they can be imported by sequelize][001].
-The plugin itself will not require `Sequelize`, instead you have to pass it in as an option.

 ## usage